-In addition to the research partnerships created via annual competitive funding opportunities, the Lighting R&D Program funds advanced lighting research at Pacific Northwest National Laboratory, where the team collaborates with universities, institutes, other national laboratories, and individual researchers to support specific studies or study elements.
+In addition to the research partnerships created via annual competitive funding opportunities, the Solid-State Lighting Program funds advanced lighting research at Pacific Northwest National Laboratory, where the team collaborates with universities, institutes, other national laboratories, and individual researchers to support specific studies or study elements.
 Field research project teams revolve around lighting installations in buildings, facilities, municipalities, or other properties and typically involve building owners/operators, lighting designers, specifiers, manufacturers, manufacturer representatives, and electric utility or energy-efficiency sponsors in some cases.
 Lighting product and system evaluations in PNNL labs or test beds involve lighting and auxiliary equipment purchased through normal market channels or donated or lent by technology developers and manufacturers.

-The Lighting R&D Program also collaborates with other federal agencies, including the National Institutes of Health (NIH), National Science Foundation (NSF), National Institute of Standards and Technology (NIST), U.S. National Park Service (NPS), U.S. Department of Agriculture (USDA), National Institute for Occupational Safety and Health (NIOSH), National Aeronautics and Space Administration (NASA), Department of Transportation (DOT), Department of Defense (DOD), Federal Communications Commission (FCC), and more.
+The Solid-State Lighting Program also collaborates with other federal agencies, including the National Institutes of Health (NIH), National Science Foundation (NSF), National Institute of Standards and Technology (NIST), U.S. National Park Service (NPS), U.S. Department of Agriculture (USDA), National Institute for Occupational Safety and Health (NIOSH), National Aeronautics and Space Administration (NASA), Department of Transportation (DOT), Department of Defense (DOD), Federal Communications Commission (FCC), and more.

 In addition, the Program provides technical assistance and support for active working groups that bring experts together on a regular basis to address a specific topic or need:

 - Diversity, Equity, Inclusion and Respect (DEIR) in Lighting Working Group